molecules/CutandTag_ReplicatePeak_Analysis/README.md

 The `config.yml` file controls genome settings, tool versions, and other workflow parameters.

 ## Changing Genomes
-By default, the config.yml is set up for hs (human hg38).
-Running mouse (mm10) samples requires changing these values to match the mm10 parameters, which are already provided in `config.yml` as comments.
+By default, the `config.yml` is set up for mouse (mm10).
+Running human (hg38) samples requires changing these values to match the hg38 parameters, which are already provided in `config.yml` as comments.

 To switch from mm10 to hg38 (or vice versa), you’ll need to change:
 - **Genome and Effective Genome Size**: